When corn is turned into clothing

 “With big data, we can learn more about the laws guiding production,” says Liu Xiucai, Chairman and CEO of Cathay.
 “In fact, the efficiency of bio-manufacturing can only be improved by integrating the whole production chain with hardware and software control; collecting, processing and analyzing data automatically; and then feeding the analysis results back to production.”

 Although polyamide is traditionally synthesized from fossil raw materials in petrochemical plants, Cathay Industrial Biotech Ltd. is pursuing a completely new approach.
 In its digital factory, the company produces polyamide from corn and other renewable biomass.
+Making yarn out of corn creates fiber with a CO2 footprint of only 50 percent compared to fiber made from oil.
 A major enabler is digital factory technology from Siemens.

 “Conventional petrochemical industries are faced with the risks of resource depletion as well as the problem of carbon dioxide emissions.
 Compared to chemical processes, bio-manufacturing offers many benefits, including the use of renewable resources, mild reaction conditions, and environmental friendliness,” says Liu.

 Every year, the researchers at Cathay examine more than 500,000 samples, looking for strains of microorganisms and fermentation conditions for industrial production.
 They are supported by the Simatic SIPAT software featuring Process Analytical Technology (PAT).
 Sipat helps the researchers to directly identify the relations between some important parameters and the yield through digital analytics, reducing the number of processes required.